 The overall plan for the week is a balanced one with food choices including carbohydrates, high protein, minimal fats, fiber, essential vitamins and minerals spread out during the week.
+You also get to consume a very nourishing 7 day diet wegiht loss soup or commonly known as wonder soup.

 Additionally, most foods you consume during this 7 day period will have a lower Glycemic Index, which means they convert to sugar in your blood a lot slower than foods with high Glycemic Index which causes the blood levels to spike with sugar and accumulate more fat and prompt the body to crave more sugar-laden foods.